RespiradorHacker/Projeto-EAR-Celso/README.md

 It's impossible to list all names involved, I apologize for forgetting someone.
 The partial list follows:

-Project Contributors, as they joned this project
+Project Contributors, as they have joined this project
 - Joannes Berque (FR): first design idea.
 - Celso Monteiro: eletronics and firmware design, system conception and documentation.
 - Diego Padilha and Lucas Pianizzer: electronics and mechanical design+prototyping.